Sorry, you need to enable JavaScript to visit this website.

 Youth employment measures

-Employers are encouraged to hire young people through the measures (under the Employment Promotion Act):
+Employers are encouraged to hire young people through the following measures (as set out int the Employment Promotion Act):

 • Encouraging employers to hire unemployed persons up to the age of 29 by providing funds for remuneration, social and health insurance;